Albania women's national football team: History

 The Albanian women's national football team was formed in 2011 and made their debut in a friendly against Macedonia FYR on 5 May 2011 at the Gjorgji Kyçyku Stadium.
 The match ended 1–0 with Albania's first win and midfielder Aurora Seranaj scoring the first goal for Albania.

-Towards the end of 2011, the national team strengthened its squad with the arrival of football players from the Albanian diaspora communities, notably Furtuna Velaj, Dafina Memedov, Ellvana Curo, Elizabeta Ejupi, Arjeta Krasniqi and Arbnora Robelli.
 The national team ended the year with their second win against Macedonia FYR away in Struga.